 Day of Resurrection (1980)

-A military-engineered virus, released during a plane crash, kills the entire human population.
-The only survivors are scientists in Antarctica, who desperately try to find a cure and save what is left of the planet from further destruction.
+A US military-engineered virus, released during a plane crash, kills almost the entire human population.
+The only survivors are scientists and military personnel in Antarctica, who desperately try to find a cure and save what is left of the human population from further destruction.

 When a deadly virus is unleashed, it wipes out most of the world's population.
 But it's dormant in sub zero temperature so that means everyone at a polar station in Antartica are not infected so it's up to them to rebuild humanity.
 But then a seismologist determines that an earthquake will hit Washington that's when some people from the military from America, England and Russia reveal that the earthquake will activate a retaliatory system which will launch an attack on Russia which will then activate a Russian system that will launch an attack on the station.
 So two men are sent to Washington to try and stop it.

 After a virus devastates the global human population, survivors in Antarctica desperately try to find a cure and save the human race.